skupperproject/skewer/test-example/README.md

 ## Step 5: Install Skupper in your namespaces

-The `skupper init` command installs the Skupper router and service controller in the current namespace.
+The `skupper init` command installs the Skupper router and controller in the current namespace.
 Run the `skupper init` command in each namespace.